Series / Click

 ), answering questions to earn money (ranging from $25 to $100).
 While some questions were general knowledge, some special questions with technological themes required dashing from the main podium (the "motherboard") to a different "station" on the set, such as the Web Site (which mainly dealt in audio and visual questions) and Word Wizard (which mainly featured word-related puzzles).
 In the second season, general knowledge questions were moved to another station, the Hard Drive, and Word Wizard became the Chat Room.

-The first roun-er, Level, had each team play the board for an allotted amount of time.
-In level 2, control of the mouse started with the lowest-scoring team, but could be stolen by opponents on a wrong answer or if they hit a Virus
+The first roun-er, Level, had each team play the board for an allotted amount of time trying to build up their score.
+In Level 2, control of the mouse started with the lowest-scoring team (like Griffin's own Jeopardy!

 This series provides examples of

 - Color-Coded for Your Convenience: The teams' shirts and respective podiums are red, green, and yellow.

 - Hell Is That Noise: The Virus/Crash.

 - Last Chance Hit Point: In Level 1, if a question is asked before the timer zeroes out, the team playing is given the opportunity to answer it.

 - Luck-Based Mission: Most of the game applies, but the third round in particular.
 One team could, theoretically, be blessed to get first shot at several questions in a row.
 And, since each one player from each team stood behind at the podium, one team could have two opportunities to answer the same question.

 - Rule of Three: Three teams, three rounds, three stations.